EaseGames-in-Scratch/EaseGames-in-Scratch/README.md

 # EaseGames-in-Scratch
-EaseGames introduces games in Scratch.
+EaseGames introduces new games in Scratch.
+You can play them whenever you want!
+Just click this link: https://scratch.mit.edu/users/EaseGames/